-EKRE presents a unique case within the PRR party family as they are not in the position to be overly critical of the EU and NATO, like the majority of other PRR parties in Europe, due to their close proximity to and historic relationship with the Russian Federation.
-Further, the fact that the largest minority group to which they have previously gained popularity by juxtaposing themselves against is white and Christian and, therefore a suitable ally in light of the refugee crisis and the new ideology of ethnofuturism espoused by some party members.
+2015 migrant crisis in Europe.
+Further, the fact that the largest minority group to which they have previously identified themselves against is white and historically Christian, makes them a suitable ally in light of the migrant crisis and the ideology of ethnofuturism reinforces this position.
 It remains to be seen exactly where Russian Estonians fit with EKRE vis-à-vis the ethnofuturism discourse.
 As this project stresses cooperation between 'white' nations in a time where they are seen to be facing a mutual threat, but also suggests that cooperation should not cease once the goals of this project are met, this presents an interesting future discourse between the two groups.
-EKRE
+EKRE mandates that Russian-speaking members present themselves as Estonian nationalists and affirms that the party will not campaign or converse in Russian.
+This suggests that language is the decisive factor, not ethnicity.